-6 Juice may not be served when milk is served as the only other component

-7Bread, pasta or noodle products, and cereal grains (such as rice, bulgur, or corn grits) shall be whole-grain or enriched.
+- 6 Juice may not be served when milk is served as the only other component - 7 Bread, pasta or noodle products, and cereal grains (such as rice, bulgur, or corn grits) shall be whole-grain or enriched.
 Cornbread, biscuits, rolls, muffins, etc, shall be made with whole-grain or enriched meal or flour.
-Cereal shall be whole-grain, enriched or fortified

-8 Serving sizes and equivalents will be in guidance materials to be distributed by FNS to State agencies

-9Either volume (cup) or weight (ounces), whichever is less

-10 Must meet the requirements of 7 CFR 225 Appendix A

-11 Tree nuts and seeds that may be used as meat alternate are listed in program guidance alternate to fulfill the requirement.
+Cereal shall be whole-grain, enriched or fortified - 8 Serving sizes and equivalents will be in guidance materials to be distributed by FNS to State agencies - 9 Either volume (cup) or weight (ounces), whichever is less - 10 Must meet the requirements of 7 CFR 225 Appendix A - 11 Tree nuts and seeds that may be used as meat alternate are listed in program guidance - No more than 50 percent of the requirement shall be met with nuts or seeds.
+Nuts or seeds shall be combined with another meat/meat alternate to fulfill the requirement.
 For purposes of determining combinations, one ounce of nuts or seeds is equal to one ounce of cooked lean meat, poultry or fish

-12 No more than 50 percent of the requirement shall be met with nuts or seeds.
-Nuts or seeds shall be combined with another meat/meat